 The Baby Brezza bottle sterilizer should make a lot of moms happy with this feature.
 Moms are not as wholeheartedly dedicated to plastic bottles as they were a decade or so ago.
 Many moms now own a mixture of plastic and glass bottles, which makes it important to have a sterilizer that can handle both.

 - Even though you have to stack things, it’s a large unit:

 This isn’t a great option for a mom with limited counter space.
 It takes up a lot of room.

 - You can’t just throw these bottles and accessories into a basket in the sterilizer to sanitize them:

-Instead you have to carefully stack pieces and reposition them to ensure there’s room for everything that you need sterilized.
+Instead, you have to carefully stack pieces and reposition them to ensure there’s room for everything that you need to be sterilized.
 It would have been better not to have to give so much thought as to where you need to position everything.